kharmabum/fototropik/_pages/reading-recommendations.md

 - [High Output Management] by Andrew S. Grove.
 1983.
 272 pp.
 - [Leadership on the Line] by Ronald A. Heifetz.
 2002.
 272 pp.
 - [The Leadership Pipeline: How to Build the Leadership-Powered Company] by Ram Charan,  Stephen Drotter,  Jim Noel.
 2000.
 272 pp.
+- [Never Split the Difference: Negotiating as if Your Life Depended on It] by Chris Voss.
+2016.
+274 pp.

 [On Writing Well]: https://www.goodreads.com/book/show/53343.On_Writing_Well
 [Elements of Style]: https://www.goodreads.com/book/show/33514.The_Elements_of_Style
 [High Output Management]: https://www.goodreads.com/book/show/324750.High_Output_Management
 [Leadership on the Line]: https://www.goodreads.com/book/show/210009.Leadership_on_the_Line
 [The Leadership Pipeline: How to Build the Leadership-Powered Company]: https://www.goodreads.com/book/show/1254.The_Leadership_Pipeline?from_search=true&from_srp=true&qid=No4n2ycOvz&rank=1
+[Never Split the Difference: Negotiating as if Your Life Depended on It]: https://www.goodreads.com/book/show/123857637-never-split-the-difference

 Financial Independence
 -----------